Welcome to Writing, Rhetoric, and Technical Communication

 - Advocacy, community, and leadership (including writing for advocacy and change, participating in service-learning and community-based projects, and writing for nonprofits)

-Learn valuable skills and get to work.
+Learn valuable skills, make a difference, and get to work.

 - Write persuasively and effectively within a wide range and genres and for a variety of purposes and audiences;